***UPDATED for 2018***

 Back in 2012, we wrote a post about WHY kid-specific sleeping bags are worth it.
 Because, yes, we do think they are.
 We also reviewed a few that we could round up and shared what we thought were the best for different sleeping situations.
 Be sure to check that out before going on.

 We’ve added a couple more kids and done a ton more nights in sleeping bags since then.
 Some of the sleeping bags we reviewed are actually not even available in the U.S. anymore (like, sadly, the Deuter ones).
 There are also quite a few new ones that we think are pretty great and worth checking out.
-We are also going to do our best to continually keep this post up to date.
+We are also going to do our best to continually keep this post up to date (new ones added for 2018!).
 We know right now is not exactly camping season….but sleeping bags make really great gifts too!

 Finally, you’ll notice that our focus here is on more serious camping.
 These aren’t go-on-a-sleepover bags that you would use indoors.
 They’re not meant to be cutsey, but rather keep your kids warm and happy while camping.